 The boundary of the cairn is wild and overgrown with bushes and shrubs.
 There are the remains of a lime kiln, a stone structure for burning limestone to make whitewash and lime cement, attached to the north side of the monument.

 This monument is signposted on the right-hand side of the road as you travel from Cross to Cong.
 Access is very easy, a short walk up along a track, then in across a stile.
 Knockma and Eochy's Cairn are visible, as they are all quite close by.
 There are three more cairns, all pretty ruined, within a kilometer of Ballymacgibbon.
-The stone circles are about 1.5 km west of the cairn.
+The Nymphsfield stone circles are about 1.5 kilometers west of the cairn.

-The cairn is perhaps 35 meters in diameter, with sloping sides and a flat 'platform' top, like some of the Sligo cairns.
-A sizeable quantity of stones were taken from the east side, presumably for the many stone walls in the nearby fields.
+The cairn is 45 meters in diameter, with sloping sides and a flat platform top, similar in shape to many of the Sligo cairns.
+A sizeable quantity of stones were taken from the east side, presumably for building the many stone walls in the nearby fields.

 Eochy's Cairn is said to be the grave of the king of the Firbolg, who was ambushed and killed by three of the Túatha Dé Danann while he was going to Lough Mask for a drink of water.
 There was another monument called Eochy's Grave ( also known as Cuchullain's Tomb), now submerged beneath the sea in Ballisodare Bay under Knocknarea in County Sligo.

 Another interesting feature of Daithi's Cairn is the enclosing circular wall, which runs right around the monument about 20 meters out from the kerb.
 Much of this stone wall and ditch is certainly fairly recent, but could easily be built over an earlier, much older embankment.
-There are plenty of kerbstones remaining around the circumference of the monument.
+There are twenty-one kerbstones remaining around the circumference of the monument.
 It is surprising that the chamber was not discovered when so much of the cairn was removed.